Sunnilu/Let-s-make-music/README.md

 🚀 Faster Response Reduces latency on every request
-💾 Less Disk Access File system reads are eliminated after the first call 📈 Scalable Prepares your app to handle more users with better performance
+💾 Less Disk Access File system reads are eliminated after the first call 📈 Scalable Prepares your app to handle more users with better performance used the built-in Node.js memory cache via a simple JavaScript variable.